Credit: Kelly Sikkema

 Most pandemic-related tax changes from 2020 will remain in effect.
 However, this year we see the phasing out of one program and the establishment of another.
 Here are the federal tax law changes in 2021 that will affect your business.

-Business Meal Deduction
+Business Meal Deduction in 2021

 The business meal deduction in 2021 was changed this year in an attempt to help struggling restaurants hit by the pandemic.
 As part of the Consolidated Appropriations Act of 2021, food and beverages are now 100% deductible if purchased from a restaurant.